Assad sets sights on Kurdish areas, risking new Syria conflict

 The YPG and Damascus have mostly avoided conflict during the Syrian civil war, setting aside historic enmity to fight shared foes.
 Kurdish-led regions of northern Syria have meanwhile focused on establishing an autonomous government which they aim to safeguard.

 Moscow has called for a new “congress” of Syrian groups that may start work on a new constitution.
-RIA news agency cited a source close to peace talks as saying the first meeting would be held in the Russian Black Sea resort of Sochi on Nov.
+The Russian Foreign Ministry published on Tuesday a list of 33 groups and political parties invited to a meeting in the Black Sea resort of Sochi on Nov.
 18.

 A Syrian Kurdish official told Reuters the administration in northern Syria had been invited to the congress.
 Kurdish officials said they discussed their political demands with the Russians as recently as last month.